Rapptz/discord.py/docs/api.rst

     :param before: The :class:`Channel` that got updated with the old info.
     :param after: The :class:`Channel` that got updated with the updated info.

+.. function:: on_channel_pins_update(channel, last_pin)

+    Called whenever a message is pinned or unpinned from a channel.

+    :param channel: The :class:`Channel` that had it's pins updated.
+    :param last_pin: A ``datetime.datetime`` object representing when the latest message was pinned or ``None`` if there are no pins.

 .. function:: on_member_join(member)
               on_member_remove(member)